 Today the award ceremony is smaller, but no less grand.
 The festive black-tie affair includes a cocktail reception, seated dinner, and after-dinner drinks following the ceremony.

 A CONTEST JUDGED BY PEERS

 Among the most prestigious in journalism, the Front Page Awards are particularly meaningful because they are given on the basis of judgment of panels of ranking media professionals.They recognize excellence in 44 categories as well as Foreign Correspondent of the Year, Reporter of the Year, and Lifetime Achievement.

 The 2017 Front Page Awards contest will open in July.

 We call for entries from newswomen based in the New York metropolitan area who are working as reporters, photographers, columnists, producers, and videographers in print, television, radio, wires, magazines and online media.

 Judges consider planning and general organization of an entry, initiative in obtaining the story, news writing, readability and impact.
 They also consider originality, creativity, content organization, clarity of message and appropriateness to audience.
-Full contest rules here.
+2017 contest rules here.